rspamd/rspamd.com/doc/faq.md

 - `pre-filters` are executed before everything else and they can set a `pre-result` that ultimately classifies a message.
 Filters and post-filters are not executed in this case.
 - `filters` are generic Rspamd rules.
 - `post-filters` are guaranteed to be executed after all filters are finished and allow the execution of actions that depends on the results of scan
+- `idempotent post-filters` are executed after all and they **MUST NOT** change metric result anyhow, e.g. these filters could be used for history

 The overall execution order in Rspamd is the following: